-Fault Lamps: Push the Reset/Lamp switch on the control panel.
+Fault Lamps (Two or Twelve-Fault Lamp Panels): Push the Reset/Lamp switch on the control panel.
 All indicator lamps should light.
 Verify that all of the bulbs are on and then release the switch.
 Replace any bulbs that are burned out.